notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/databases.md

 ## Relational Databases (SQL)

-- Looks just like Excel spreadsheets, with links between them
+- Looks just like Excel spreadsheets, with links between each table
 - Can use SQL language to perform queries / lookups
-- **Structured Data**: Stored in predefined schema tables, managed with SQL.
+- **Structured Data**: Stored in predefined schema tables, managed with SQL
-- **Use Cases**: Transactional applications, financial systems.
+- **Use Cases**: Transactional applications, financial systems
-- **Examples**: MySQL, PostgreSQL, Oracle, SQL Server, MariaDB.
+- **Examples**: MySQL, PostgreSQL, Oracle, SQL Server, MariaDB

 ## NoSQL Databases

-- NoSQL = non-SQL = non relational databases
+- NoSQL = non-SQL = non-relational databases
-- NoSQL databases are built for a specific data models and have flexible schemas for building modern applications.
+- NoSQL databases are modern databases built for a specific data models and have flexible schemas for building modern applications.
 The schema is basically the shape of the data
 - **Use Cases**: Real-time applications, IoT, mobile apps.
 - Benefits:
   - Flexibility: easy to evolve data model
   - Scalability: designed to scale-out by using distributed clusters.
 For example, in relational databases, it is not easy to add servers to scale it, you have to do a vertical scaling, but with NoSQL databases, you can do horizontal scaling
-  - High-performance: optimized for a specific data model
+  - High-performance: means it is optimized for a specific data model
-  - Highly functional: types optimized for the data model
+  - Highly functional: means its types are optimized for the data model
 - **Examples**: Key-value, document, graph, in-memory, search databases

 ### NoSQL data example: JSON